Trudeau talks Trump in exclusive interview with CTV News: 'He's a deal-maker'

 When asked how Trudeau handles situations in which the two disagree on topics, the prime minster said, “My job is to have a constructive relationship with the president, and stand up clearly and strongly for Canadian values and make sure he and the world knows that.
 And that's exactly what I've been doing."

-Watch the full interview with Justin Trudeau on Friday, Dec 29, at 8:00 PM EST on CTV.
+Watch the full interview with Justin Trudeau on Friday, Dec 29, at 8:00 PM ET on CTV.